PresGarrison/VPclock/README.md

 ---
 ## About

 My goal was to take a common clock project and put my own self amusing spin on it.
-This clock uses HTML, CSS, Vanilla JavaScript, Bootstrap 4 and the _Date()_ API.
+This clock uses HTML, CSS, Vanilla JavaScript and Bootstrap 4.

 ---